FINNGEN/finemapping-pipeline/README.md

 Please run [`finemap.wdl`](wdl/finemap.wdl) on a cromwell server with an appropriate json input (e.g., [`finemap_inputs.json`](wdl/finemap_inputs.json)).

 Configurable options include:
-- finemap.sumstats_pattern: a path to GWAS summary statistics where `{PHENO}` is a magic keyword to be replaced by an actual phenotype name in `finemap.phenolistfile`
+- `finemap.sumstats_pattern`: a path to GWAS summary statistics where `{PHENO}` is a magic keyword to be replaced by an actual phenotype name in `finemap.phenolistfile`
-- finemap.phenotypes: a list of phenotypes to fine-map
+- `finemap.phenotypes`: a list of phenotypes to fine-map
-- finemap.preprocess.rsid_col: a column name of rsid / variant id
+- `finemap.preprocess.rsid_col`: a column name of rsid / variant id
-- finemap.preprocess.chromosome_col: a column name of chromosome
+- `finemap.preprocess.chromosome_col`: a column name of chromosome
-- finemap.preprocess.position_col: a column name of position
+- `finemap.preprocess.position_col`: a column name of position
-- finemap.preprocess.allele1_col: a column name of reference allele (by default)
+- `finemap.preprocess.allele1_col`: a column name of reference allele (by default)
-- finemap.preprocess.allele2_col: a column name of alternative allele (by default)
+- `finemap.preprocess.allele2_col`: a column name of alternative allele (by default)
-- finemap.preprocess.freq_col: a column name of allele frequency
+- `finemap.preprocess.freq_col`: a column name of allele frequency
-- finemap.preprocess.beta_col: a column name of marginal beta
+- `finemap.preprocess.beta_col`: a column name of marginal beta
-- finemap.preprocess.se_col: a column name of standard error of marginal beta
+- `finemap.preprocess.se_col`: a column name of standard error of marginal beta
-- finemap.preprocess.p_col: a column name of p-value
+- `finemap.preprocess.p_col`: a column name of p-value
-- finemap.preprocess.delimiter: a delimiter of summary statistics.
+- `finemap.preprocess.delimiter`: a delimiter of summary statistics.
 Due to the limitation of non-supported escape characters in json, it supports the following magic keywords:
-    - WHITESPACE: `\s+`
+    - `WHITESPACE`: `\s+`
-    - SINGLE_WHITESPACE: `'\s'`
+    - `SINGLE_WHITESPACE`: `'\s'`
-    - TAB: `'\t'`
+    - `TAB`: `'\t'`
-    - SPACE: `' '`
+    - `SPACE`: `' '`
-- finemap.preprocess.scale_se_by_pval: an option to scale standard error based on p-value
+- `finemap.preprocess.scale_se_by_pval`: an option to scale standard error based on p-value
-- finemap.preprocess.x_chromosome: an option to include X-chromosome.
+- `finemap.preprocess.x_chromosome`: an option to include X-chromosome.
 It assumes females coded as 0/1/2 and males coded as 0/2.
-- finemap.preprocess.p_threshold: a p-value threshold to define a fine-mapping region
+- `finemap.preprocess.p_threshold`: a p-value threshold to define a fine-mapping region
-- finemap.ldstore_finemap.n_causal_snps: a maximum number of causal variants per locus
+- `finemap.ldstore_finemap.n_causal_snps`: a maximum number of causal variants per locus
-- finemap.ldstore_finemap.susie.min_cs_corr: a minimum pairwise correlation value (`r`) for variants in a credibe set for purity filter in SuSiE.
+- `finemap.ldstore_finemap.susie.min_cs_corr`: a minimum pairwise correlation value (`r`) for variants in a credibe set for purity filter in SuSiE.
 To enable a post-hoc purity filtering, it is set as 0 by default but users are strongly encouraged to do a purity filtering based on `cs_min_r2` value or `low_purity` flag.

 ## Output descriptions